sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-Rendering.md

 many rows and only a small subset is visible at any given time.>

-### Improve the perceived performance of component rendering using the built-in virtualization support.
+### Use the built-in virtualization support to improve the perceived performance of component rendering.

  Blazor has a `Virtualize` component that can be used to add virtualization to components.